Vorticode/solarite/docs/index.md

 The `h` function, when used as a [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates), converts HTML and embedded expressions into a Solarite `Template`.
 This data structure efficiently stores processed HTML and expressions for optimal rendering.

-When you call `h(this)` with a template string, it renders that `Template` as the element's attributes and children.
+When you call `h(this)` followed by a template string, it renders that `Template` as the element's attributes and children.
 Conceptually, this is similar to assigning to the browser's built-in `this.outerHTML` property, but with a crucial difference: Solarite's updates are much faster because only the changed elements are replaced, not all nodes.

 #### Manual Rendering